apache/seatunnel/docs/en/concept/schema-feature.md

 When declaring complex types (such as **decimal**, **array**, **map**, and **row**), pay attention to specific considerations.
 - When declaring a decimal type, precision and scale settings are required, and the type definition follows the format `decimal(precision, scale)`.
 It's essential to emphasize that the declaration of the decimal type must be enclosed in `"`; you cannot use the type name directly, as with basic types.
 For example, when declaring a decimal field with precision 10 and scale 2, you specify the field type as `"decimal(10,2)"`.
-- When declaring an array type, you need to specify the element type, and the type definition follows the format `array<T>`, where `T` represents the element type and can be any type supported by SeaTunnel.
+- When declaring an array type, you need to specify the element type, and the type definition follows the format `array<T>`, where `T` represents the element type.
+The element type includes `int`,`string`,`boolean`,`tinyint`,`smallint`,`bigint`,`float` and `double`.
 Similar to the decimal type declaration, it also be enclosed in `"`.
 For example, when declaring a field with an array of integers, you specify the field type as `"array<int>"`.
 - When declaring a map type, you need to specify the key and value types.
-The map type definition follows the format `map<K,V>`, where `K` represents the key type and `V` represents the value type. `K` can be any basic type, and `V` can be any type supported by SeaTunnel.
+The map type definition follows the format `map<K,V>`, where `K` represents the key type and `V` represents the value type. `K` can be any basic type and decimal type, and `V` can be any type supported by SeaTunnel.
 Similar to previous type declarations, the map type declaration must be enclosed in double quotes.
 For example, when declaring a field with map type, where the key type is string and the value type is integer, you can declare the field as `"map<string, int>"`.
 - When declaring a row type, you need to define a [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) object to describe the fields and their types.
 The field types can be any type supported by SeaTunnel.
 For example, when declaring a row type containing an integer field `a` and a string field `b`, you can declare it as `{a = int, b = string}`.
 Enclosing the definition in `"` as a string is also acceptable, so `"{a = int, b = string}"` is equivalent to `{a = int, c = string}`.
 Since HOCON is compatible with JSON, `"{\"a\":\"int\", \"b\":\"string\"}"` is equivalent to `"{a = int, b = string}"`.

 Here is an example of complex type declarations: